ccloquet/ICU-babyphone/README.md

     - change the default SSH password using the ```passwd``` command
     - ```sudo raspi-config```
       - enter hostname:
-        - for the servers, eg, babyserver000 (babyserverXXX)
+        - for the servers, eg, babyserver000
-        - for the microphones, eg, babymike000, babymike001, ... (_babymikeYYY_)
+        - for the microphones, eg, babymike000, babymike001, ...
+        - for the receivers, eg, babyreceiver000, babyreceiver001, ...
       - optional: wireless lan (not needed if your computer shares its internet connection through the ethernet cable)
         - the local wifi router should be in 2.4 Ghz
         - enter the SSID & password of your local wifi router